interlock-network/interlock-docs/whitepaper.md

 relevant to the modern world than it ever was to the ancient world.

 Criminals and tech corporations both see the internet-user as something to be exploited.
-The fromer seeks to attack and corrupt the state of your bank account, while the latter seeks to attack and corrupt your state of mind.
+The former seeks to attack and corrupt the state of your bank account, while the latter seeks to attack and corrupt your state of mind.
 You will find it easy, even effortless, to be angry with the former, but you may find it difficult to be angry with the latter.